-"Where, Ep is the emission of particular pollutant p, Cf= Fuel consumption by the hotel/ restaurant, Ef= Emission factor of different fuels used in cooking".
-There is a daily variation of fuel consumption in hotels and restaurants.
-We have assumed 20% variation in the fuel consumption over the year in hotels and restaurants.
+Where, $E_P$ is the emission of particular pollutant p, $C \models$ Fuel consumption by the hotel/ restaurant, $E \models$ Emission factor of different fuels used in cooking.

 Emission factor for different fuel types were collected based on review of published literature.
 Emission factors and annual emissions from Hotels and Restaurants sector are summarized in Table 5.24.
 It can be seen that the emissions are low but significant from restaurant and hotel sources.